rlcjf0014/rlcjf0014.github.io/_posts/2022/2022-01-29-scope-Hoisting.md

 ---

 # Introduction
-Today's topic of review will be scope.
+Today's topic of review will be scope and hoisting.
 Score is a concept that you get used to while using var, let and const.
 It is very important to be well aware of this in Javascript.

 # Definition